Scaldabagno/HashApp/README.md

 # HashApp

-This is just an utility to calculate some hash functions
+Just an utility to calculate some hash functions

 - [ ] Create some executables